ON THIS PAGE

 Displays the version of the Access Server for the node (i.e 2.7.4, 2.6.1).

-Lists the total amount of concurrent users that the node is permitted to have and the total amount of licenses for that node.
+Lists the total amount of VPN connections that the node is permitted to have based on the subscription purchased.

 Clicking on this button displays additional information about the node.
 It is the same table provided when you click the node’s name.